benediktclaus/pkv-report/README.md

-# Typst Report Template for German Psychotherapy (PKV)
+# typst Report Template for German Psychotherapy (PKV)

 [![License: MIT](https://img.shields.io/github/license/benediktclaus/pkv-report)](LICENSE)

-A Typst template for creating psychotherapy reports for German private health insurance providers (PKV) and Beihilfe.
+A typst template for creating psychotherapy reports for German private health insurance providers (PKV) and Beihilfe.
 This template automates the layout and formatting, allowing you to focus on the content.

 ## Preview